Vishnu275Hulk/cse15l-lab-reports/LabReport1.md

 ![Image](Screenshot9.png)

 There you go!
-You've just ran commands in a remote server!
+You've just ran commands on a remote server!